Div99/CrashDetection/Anticipating-Accidents/README.md

+We are very thankful to https://github.com/smallcorgi/Anticipating-Accidents for forming the basis of our project, and allowing us build on their codebase.

-# Anticipating Accidents in Dashcam Videos
+## Anticipating Accidents in Dashcam Videos
 By Fu-Hsiang Chan, Yu-Ting Chen, Yu Xiang, Min Sun.

 ### Introduction